Skip to main content

 Beef vs. Other Protein Sources

-While chicken, fish, pork, and lentils are good options, beef remains nutritionally complete, offering all essential amino acids and key nutrients.
+Chicken, fish, pork, and lentils are good choices.
+However, beef is still a great option.
+It provides all essential amino acids and important nutrients.

 Protein SourceProtein per 100 g